2decomp-fft/2decomp-fft/README.md

 #### OVERWRITE

-This variable leads to overwrite the input array when computing FFT (complex-to-complex and complex-to-real).
+This variable leads to overwrite the input array when computing FFT.
+The support of this flag is variable, depending on the FFT backend selected, as described above.

 #### HALO_DEBUG